IS STAMPED CONCRETE SLIPPERY?

 Stamped concrete can be slippery, but it is not inherently slick.
 The stamping pattern, installation techniques and sealants used on the concrete play a big role in its slipperiness.
 At N&M Restoration, we take extra precautions to prevent stamped concrete from getting too slick.

-Finally, make sure you do not overseal your stamped concrete.
+Finally, make sure you do not over-seal.
 Not only will this add to the slickness, but it could also create a milky film over the top.
-Our stamped concrete experts can help you decide when to seal your concrete.
+Our experts can help you decide when to seal your concrete.

 If you’re still not sure stamped concrete is right for your patio, consider these slip-resistant alternatives: